Evaluation Theory, Design, and Methods Courses

 - to describe, compare and contrast six, promising alternatives to random assignment studies for inferring causality, including the requirements for implementing these designs, the strengths and weaknesses of each, and examples from evaluations where these designs have been applied.

 The six alternative designs to be described and discussed are: regression discontinuity; propensity score matching; instrumental variables; fixed effects (within unit variance); difference-in-differences; and comparative interrupted time series.
 Also, current findings concerning the accuracy of these designs relative to random assignment studies from “within study” assessments of bias will be presented and the implications for practice discussed.
 Prerequisites: This class assumes some familiarity with research design, threats to validity, impact evaluations, and multivariate regression.

-Description: It is now commonplace to use program theory, theories of change, or logic models, in evaluation as a means to explain how a program is understood to contribute to its intended or observed outcomes.
+Description: It is now commonplace to use research, program theory, and logic models in evaluation practice.
+They are often used to help design effective programs, and other times as a means to explain how a program is understood to contribute to its intended or observed outcomes.
 However, this does not mean that they are always used appropriately or to the best effect.
-At their best, program theories, theories of change, and logic models can provide conceptual clarity, motivate staff, and focus evaluations.
+At their best, prior research, program theories, and logic models can provide an evidence-base to guide action, conceptual clarity, motivate staff, and focus design and evaluations.
 At their worst, they can divert time and attention from other critical evaluation activities, provide an invalid or misleading picture of the program, and discourage critical investigation of causal pathways and unintended outcomes.
-This course focuses on developing useful program theories and theories of change, and using them effectively to guide evaluation and avoid some of the most common traps.
-Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use program theories and theories of change to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.
+This course will focuses on developing useful evidence-based program theories and logic models, and using them effectively to guide evaluation and avoid some of the most common traps.
+Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use social science theory and research, program theories and logic models to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.